Achaemenid conquest of the Indus Valley: Achaemenid conquest

 For millennia, the northwestern part of India had maintained some level of trade relations with the Near East.
-Finally, the Achaemenid Empire underwent a considerable expansion, both east and west, during the reign of Cyrus the Great (c.600–530 BC), leading the dynasty to take a direct interest into the region of northwestern India.
+Finally, the Achaemenid Empire underwent a considerable expansion, both to the east and west, during the reign of Cyrus the Great (c.
+600–530 BC), leading the dynasty to take a direct interest into the region of northwestern India.

 Cyrus the Great

-The conquest is often thought to have started circa 535 BCE, during the time of Cyrus the Great (600-530 BCE).
-Cyrus probably went as far as the banks of the Indus river and organized the conquered territories under the Satrapy of Gandara (Old Persian cuneiform: 𐎥𐎭𐎠𐎼, Gadāra, also transliterated as Ga^{n}dāra since the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Gandara) according to the Behistun Inscription.
-The Province was also referred to as Paruparaesanna (Greek: Parapamisadae) in the Babylonian and Elamite versions of the Behistun inscription.
+The conquest is often thought to have begun circa 535 BCE, during the time of Cyrus the Great (600–530 BCE).
+Cyrus probably went as far as the banks of the Indus River and organized the conquered territories under the satrapy of Gandāra (Old Persian cuneiform: 𐎥𐎭𐎠𐎼, Gadāra, also transliterated as Ga^{n}dāra since the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Gandara) as inferred from the Behistun inscription.
+The province was also referred to as Paruparaesanna (Greek: Parapamisadae) in the Babylonian and Elamite versions of the Behistun inscription.
 The geographical extent of this province was wider than the Indian Gandhara.
 Various accounts, such as those of Xenophon or Ctesias, who wrote Indica, also suggest that Cyrus conquered parts of India.
-Another Indian Province was conquered named Sattagydia (𐎰𐎫𐎦𐎢𐏁, Thataguš) in the Behistun inscription.
-It was probably contiguous to Gandhara, but its actual location is uncertain.
+Another Indian province was also conquered, named Sattagydia (𐎰𐎫𐎦𐎢𐏁, Thataguš) in the Behistun inscription.
+It was probably contiguous to Gandāra, but its actual location is uncertain.
 Fleming locates it between Arachosia and the middle Indus.
 Fleming also mentions Maka, in the area of Gedrosia, as one of the Indian satrapies.

 Darius I

 A successor of Cyrus the Great, Darius I was back in 518 BCE.
-The date of 518 BCE is given by the Behistun inscription, and is also often the one given for the secure occupation of Gandhara in Punjab.
-Darius I later conquered an additional province that he calls "Hidūš" in his inscriptions (Old Persian cuneiform: 𐏃𐎡𐎯𐎢𐏁, H-i-du-u-š, also transliterated as Hi^{n}dūš since the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Hindush), corresponding to the Indus Valley.
+The date of 518 BCE is given by the Behistun inscription, and is also often the one given for the secure occupation of Gandāra in Punjab.
+Darius I later conquered an additional province that he calls Hindush in his inscriptions (Old Persian cuneiform: 𐏃𐎡𐎯𐎢𐏁, H-i-du-u-š, also transliterated as Hi^{n}dūš since the nasal "n" before consonants was omitted in the Old Persian script, and simplified as Hindush), corresponding to the Indus Valley.
 The Hamadan Gold and Silver Tablet inscription of Darius I also refers to his conquests in India.